nanobox-io/nanobox-engine-nodejs/README.md

 ```

 ## Build Process
-When [running a build](https://docs.nanboox.io/cli/build/), this engine compiles code by doing the following:
+When [running your app](https://docs.nanboox.io/cli/run/), this engine compiles code by doing the following:

-- `npm install`
+- `yarn install`
-- `npm prune`
-- If the version of node has changed between deploys, the engine runs `npm rebuild`

 ## Configuration Options
 This engine exposes configuration options through the [Boxfile](http://docs.nanobox.io/boxfile/), a yaml config file used to provision and configure your app's infrastructure when using Nanobox.